Ex Nihilo (comics): Powers and abilities

 Ex Nihilo has the power to create new life and modify existing life forms on a planetary scale like control the movement and growth of the plants and transform organic life.
 Ex Nihilo can also fire energy blasts, exhale fire from his mouth, and has advanced longevity.

 Other versions

 In "What If...Thanos had joined the Avengers", Ex Nihilo appears with the Avengers fighting the Builders.

 In other media

-Merchandise

 Hasbro released an Ex Nihilo action figure as part of Guardians of the Galaxy Marvel Legends line.